imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/registration.md

   * Live online class (2-2.5 hours): 6 meetings.
 During this class, we will discuss the materials, exercises, challenges and do showcases from the participants.
   * Optional recitation/office hours (30 mins): 5 meetings.
 During this recitation, if you run through problems, you can ask me anything related to the materials, exercises, challenges, or anything else.
 I will try to help you as much as I can.

 The class **might** be recorded and shared with the participants.
-But, I'm not sure about the detail yet.
-I will let you know later.
+But, make no promises.

 ## Quota and Price